 - Instructors are aware of the diversity of students and work with students to create a safe and collaborative learning environment that allows them to bring their unique experiences, strengths, and ideas to the classroom.

-Instructors are compensated $1,500 for each section they teach, unless their position requires teaching as a part of their university responsibilities.
-The stipend is taxed at the supplemental pay rate.
-Funds may also be transferred to the instructor’s department for professional development use.
+Instructors are compensated $2,000 beginning Fall 2021 for each section they teach, unless their position requires teaching as a part of their university responsibilities.

 Want to Apply?

 Applications will not be reviewed unless all requirements listed on this page are met.
-Applications will open on December 1st!Apply Here Instructor Job Description
+Applications will open in January for Fall 2022.Apply Here Instructor Job Description

 Any questions can be directed to Jose Lee-Perez by email firstname.lastname@example.org.